 \subsection{Multi-level Demonstration Collection}

-For Offline policy learning, the diversity of the demonstration determines the skill level of the learned policy.
-However, in many cases, it is unrealistic and inappropriate to collect training data by deploying a real robot, as the high cost of trial-and-error interactions.
-For offline RL, the accurate and dense reward at each step is indispensable, which is hard to obtain in real-world scenarios.

-Here we use an augmentable virtual environment to automatically collect tracking demonstrations at scale for offline policy learning.
-In the virtual environment, we can easily control each environmental factor via UnrealCV~\cite{qiu2017unrealcv} to improve the diversity and access to the ground truth state to build an expert for EVT.
-Specifically, we separate our data collection into the following three steps:
+For offline policy learning, the diversity of the demonstration determines the skill level of the learned policy.
+However, in many cases, it is unrealistic and inappropriate to collect training data by deploying a real robot because of the high cost of trial-and-error interactions.
+Besides, the accurate reward signal is necessary for learning, which is hard to obtain in real-world scenarios.
+We use an augmented virtual environment to automatically collect large-scale tracking demonstrations for offline policy learning.
+By leveraging UnrealCV~\cite{qiu2017unrealcv}, we control environmental factors to enhance diversity and access ground truth states for building an expert for EVT.
+Our data collection process involves three steps:

 1) \textbf{Environment Randomization:} We stochastically initialize various environmental factors, including lighting conditions, the number of obstacles and players, as well as the positions, rotations, and textures of these elements.
 This configuration intentionally includes challenging scenarios, such as the presence of multiple distracting agents and unknown environmental structures. we randomly select a tracker and a target from the pool of all players.
-Subsequently, the tracker's expected location is positioned $2.50 m$ behind the target.
+Subsequently, the expected location of the tracker is positioned $2.50 m$ behind the target.
 The tracker’s expected rotation angle is carefully adjusted to maintain the target at the center of the field of view, as shown in Figure~\ref{fig:mask}.